 - 1. If you enter the CMS subcommand without an operand, you enter CMS subset mode.
-For a description of CMS subset mode, please refer to the IBM publication, VM/SP CMS User's Guide.
+For a description of CMS subset mode, please refer to the VM/SP CMS User's Guide.
 You must use the CMS subset command RETURN to return to edit mode. - 2.
 If you try to execute a CMS command that terminates abnormally, changes made during your editing session might be lost.
-You should save the input you have entered before you use the CMS subcommand.
+You should save the input you have entered before you use the CMS subcommand. - 3.
+Any CMS command should be prefaced with 'CMS' to prevent XEDIT from decoding the subcommand.
+This should be done to prevent cases when CMS commands may be interpreted as XEDIT subcommands. - 4.
+Some CMS commands issue either informational messages or error messages to the XEDIT environment.
+While in CMS subset mode, you will not see these messages until you return to XEDIT unless MSGLINE is set OFF or the maximum number of message lines has been exceeded.
+However, you will see the return code associated with the message as part of the CMS ready message.

-When you issue the CMS subcommand without an operand, the following message is displayed:
+When you enter the CMS subcommand without an operand, the following message is displayed:

-CMS SUBSET
+CMS subset